runepro123/Gamespot/API_DOCUMENTATION.md

 This document provides information about the API endpoints available in the TopBestGames server.

+## Server Information

+The API server is built using Node.js and Express, and is configured as an ES module.
+When deploying or running the server:

+- The server is built using ES module syntax (import/export) instead of CommonJS (require)
+- The package.json includes `"type": "module"` to ensure proper ES module support
+- The server binds to all network interfaces using `0.0.0.0` for cloud compatibility
+- Health check endpoints are available at `/` and `/health` paths

 ## Base URL

 When deployed on Render, your API will be available at: